LanreOlanipekun/youtube-api/README.md

 1. Development

-### Starts the development server with Vite.
+### Starts the development server.
 The app will be accessible at http://localhost:<PORT>

 #### You can specify your port in the env file. check the .env.example